FREE TESTS

 Transitions

-Connecting ideas also involves transitions: words and phrases that let the reader know how different ideas relate.
+Connecting ideas also involves transitions, or words and phrases that let the reader know how different ideas relate.
 The table below explains the most common transition words and phrases.

 Related Transition Words/Phrases Why They Are Related